 If you are having trouble reading or understanding what your pregnancy test is telling you, you can always get help.
-An unplanned pregnancy can be a very stressful time for you.
+For some of you a pregnancy can be a very stressful time for you.

 You don’t have to go through this alone.
-Our friendly, knowledgeable counsellors at Pregnancy Helpline India can come alongside you and help you to understand your pregnancy test, as well as your options moving forward.
+Our friendly, knowledgeable counsellors at Pregnancy Helpline India can come alongside you and help you to understand your pregnancy test.

 To find out more, you can chat with us here on the website or call us at 0444 631 4300.
 We’re here to help between 8 a.m. to midnight.